- In this episode, we cover Amazon product patent research.

 I’m excited because today we’re going to be talking about doing patent research, how to figure out whether or not you need patents, and how to get professional help for your patent research.

-For this episode I interviewed two professionals to gain some insight in the field of product creation and patent law.
+For this episode, I interviewed two professionals to gain some insight into the fields of product creation and patent law.
 Brad Muise P.h.D., a product designer, who has filed over 100 patents, and Kinza Hecht, a patent attorney.

 Please note: I’m not an attorney and Jungle Scout isn’t licensed to give you official legal advice.
 Everything that follows is based on our experience as Amazon sellers and consulting with patent experts.